Court Rules For Airline In Frequent Flyer Dispute

 The court held the federal Airline Deregulation Act barred Ginsberg's lawsuit.
 The act says states have no say in regulating the price, route or service of an air carrier.

-Ginsberg, an educator from Minnesota who travels widely and leads tours as part of his work, sued in 2009, saying he and his wife were thrown out of the program a year earlier for making too many service complaints.
+Ginsberg, an educator from Minnesota who travels widely and leads tours as part of his work, sued in 2009, saying he and his wife were thrown out of the programme a year earlier for making too many service complaints.

 He said the airline told him it took action in part because he allegedly sought compensation after booking reservations on full flights, knowing he would be bumped to another flight.

 Ginsberg said his complaints involved only a small proportion of the flights he took on Northwest and were limited to such issues as long waits for luggage and not being notified about flight cancellations.
-Northwest said he made 24 complaints and that the contract allowed it to terminate membership for abuse of the program at its sole discretion.
+Northwest said he made 24 complaints and that the contract allowed it to terminate membership for abuse of the programme at its sole discretion.

 A federal judge in California dismissed Ginsberg's lawsuit, which he filed as a possible class action on behalf of others who might have been treated the same way.
 The judge said Ginsberg's claims were barred by federal aviation law.